joincivil/civil-events-crawler/README.md

 make setup
 ```

-### Dependencies

-Relies on `dep` [https://golang.github.io/dep/](https://golang.github.io/dep/) for dependency management, updating the `/vendor/` directory in the project.

-When adding and removing imports, make sure to run `dep ensure`.
-Any adding or removing will require committing the updates on `Gopkg.lock` and `/vendor/` to the repository.

 ## Code Generation

 There are a few places where code/artifacts need to be moved or generated before the project can be built, tested, and/or linted.
 This is likely a place that can be streamlined and improved as time goes on.